 The charity test is the legal set of requirements that an organisation must pass to become a charity and be entered in the Scottish Charity Register.
 The charity test is in two main parts:

-Public benefit is what your organisation must provide to satisfy the Charity Test.
+Public benefit is what your organisation must provide to satisfy the charity test.
 We will need to be satisfied that your organisation will make a positive difference for the public.

 The charity test also states that an organisation cannot become a charity, or continue to be one, if: